 In assessing the types of depressed scars present, the distensibility of the scars should first be noted.
 Depressed acne scars can be classified by morphology into rolling scars, boxcar scars and ice pick scars.

 Each type of scars demands different strategies for treatment.
-The dermatologist needs to be familiar with the various procedures available for acne scar treatment, the results obtainable and limitations.
+The skin specialist needs to be familiar with the various procedures available for acne scar treatment, the results obtainable and limitations.

 The procedures commonly employed include chemical peeling, injection of fillers, scar excision, subcision, dermabrasion and laser resurfacing (ablative and non-ablative).

 Distensible scars respond to treatment using all the modalities stated while nondistensible, fibrotic scars often require scar excision or subcision, although non-ablative laser resurfacing is helpful in some.
 It, therefore, makes sense to address the non-fibrotic depressed scars early in the treatment plan.